Centeno-76/Hello-World/README.md

 Just another repository

 Hi World
-My name is Mateus anda im here to learn how to code, for now i just know something of JS.
+My name is Mateus and  im here to learn how to code, for now i just know something of JS.
 I dont even and speak english very well but iam trying.